 Almost directly opposite is the Hotel Saratoga.
-You can make it your residence for a while too – Push the boat out with unlimited luxury and lifestyles of the rich and famous.
-Find a room and prices here.
+You can make it your residence for a while too – Push the boat out with unlimited luxury and lifestyles of the rich and famous, their website is here.

 We drive past, but don’t stop at Cementario Colon and come to our first stop on the Havana Convertible Tour – Revolution Square.

 Plaza de La Revolucion – Revolution Square, Havana